Skip to main content

 )

-Not only will you see the first few sets of fields redacted if you have those respective rules enabled, you'll see the phone number is also redacted.
+Not only will you see the first few sets of fields redacted if you have those respective rules enabled, but you'll see the phone number is also redacted.

 Overlapping Rules